archibate/gpt4o/README.md

 python3 -m pip install neovim openai
 ```

-So far so good, you should see `OK` in the python3 support when running `:checkhealth`.
+So far, you should see `OK` in the python3 support when running `:checkhealth`.

 Now add the following to your `~/.config/nvim/init.vim`, with your plugin manager, [vim-plug](https://github.com/junegunn/vim-plug) for example: